Deciding At What Age To Give A Kid A Smartphone

 - Would having easy access to friends benefit them for social reasons?

-- And, do kids need to be in touch for safety reasons?
+- And do kids need to be in touch for safety reasons?
 If so, will an old-fashioned flip phone (like the one Sydney never charged) do the trick?